View as Map

 Taqueria Juanitos

-A no-frills, order-at-the-counter kind of place that’s a big hit with the lunch crowd – from local workers to gem show fanatics, everyone’s digging it.
-The vibe is laid-back and friendly, and they don’t skimp on serving tasty, home-cooked style meals quickly.
-Their Carnitas and Al Pastor Tacos are the talk of the town – they’re downright delish and won’t break the bank.
+This is a no-frills, order-at-the-counter kind of place that’s a big hit with the lunch crowd.
+From local workers to gem show fanatics, everyone’s digging it.
+The atmosphere is laid-back and friendly, and they don’t skimp on serving tasty, home-cooked style meals in a timely fashion.
+The Carnitas and Al Pastor Tacos are the talk of the town; they’re downright delicious and easy on the wallet.

 Fish Tacos from Taqueria Pico de Gallo (Photo credit: Jackie Tran)